Authorised Exam Centre

 Last but not least, you motivate yourself and become relevant participants in the international conversation!

-A number of institutions in the Czech Republic also require or take into account the B2 First (for Schools) certificate in the CV: list of institutions
+A number of institutions in the Czech Republic also require or take into account the B2 First certificate on an applicant's CV:list of institutions

 • Content of the exam